Infinite Recovery Articles

 For the intensely vulnerable person questioning their addictive way of being, this could not possibly feel attractive or welcoming.
 Therefore, my personal philosophy, as well as my concept of recovery in the broad sense, is not in alignment with the majority of the online, social media and conventional recovery approach.
 Shocker!

 I support the harm reduction model as a core belief.
-Simply stated, this means meeting an addict where they are, free from the obstacle of judgment.
+Simply stated, this means meeting a person with addiction where they are, free from the obstacle of judgment.
 This also allows a connection where there formerly was none, creating a link to the possibilities of recovery and life beyond addiction.
 In the Infinite Recovery model, those possibilities include an individualized program of recovery made of elements that suit the needs and circumstances of each person.
 The individualized program is another core belief; sharing this belief supersedes sharing a particular recovery approach.

 A defining characteristic of addiction, a habitual behavior like substance abuse, is that it usually serves a purpose in the short-term while becoming harmful in the long run.
-As the sufferer becomes aware of the harmful effects, a window of receptiveness can open— perhaps allowing consideration of the possibilities of recovery.
+As the individual becomes aware of the harmful effects, a window of receptiveness can open— perhaps allowing consideration of the possibilities of recovery.
 If that consideration is rewarded with unconditional acceptance, it’s more likely to grow; if not, the window of receptiveness will likely slam shut.
-By acknowledging a “pre-recovery” stage and reevaluating how we widely exclude that segment, we can do so much more for addicts who suffer.
+By acknowledging a “pre-recovery” stage and reevaluating how we widely exclude that segment, we can do so much more for the person with addiction.
 This is why The Infinite Recovery Support and Discussion Group is inclusive of and strongly encourages anyone in active addiction or struggling with relapse to engage and participate.
 Recovery starts before sobriety, and we need to stop marginalizing simply because people aren’t “all in.”
 Attraction, not exclusion.

 Going Viral